Naamloos/Axolotl2D/README.md

         OnDraw += Draw;
         OnResize += Resize;

-        // Assigning properties from dependencies as needed this._logger = logger;
+        // Assigning properties from dependencies as needed. this._logger = logger;
         this._mouse = mouse;
     }